aryalbirat/Lux-Salon/README.md

 </div>

-LuxSalon is a sophisticated, full-stack beauty salon booking application that empowers clients to securely schedule services with their preferred stylists.
+BlissSalon is a sophisticated, full-stack beauty salon booking application that empowers clients to securely schedule services with their preferred stylists.
 Built with modern web technologies, the platform offers an elegant user interface and robust backend functionality.

 ## ✨ Features